Certifying optimality for convex quantum channel optimization problems: Applications

 \subsubsection{Objective functions based on the fidelity}

 For positive semidefinite operators $P,Q\in\Pos(\calX)$, one defines the fidelity between $P$ and $Q$ as

 The first variant of the optimal state transformation problem we will consider is as follows:

-The fidelity function is jointly concave, and therefore is concave in each of its arguments, from which it follows that this problem is a convex optimization problem.
+The fidelity function is jointly concave (see for example Corollary 3.26 in \cite{watrous2018}), and therefore is concave in each of its arguments, from which it follows that this problem is a convex optimization problem.
 It is possible to express this optimization problem as a semidefinite program, as is demonstrated in \cite{BertaFT17}.

 The following theorem establishes optimality conditions for a channel $\Phi\in\C(\calX,\calY)$ in the optimization problem \eqref{eq:cvxtransformationpartialaccess} under the assumption that the operator $\Tr_{\calX}(\rho)$ is positive definite.
 We note that the theorem statement does not actually require $\rho$ and $\sigma$ to have unit trace---they can be arbitrary positive semidefinite operators, but we nevertheless use the letters $\rho$ and $\sigma$ to make the connection to the optimization problem \eqref{eq:cvxtransformationpartialaccess} clear.